-(1) A local government is to keep a register of licences issued by it recording such details in respect of each licence as is prescribed.
+(1) A local government is to keep a register of licences issued by it recording such details in respect of each licence as are prescribed.

 (2) Any person may inspect the register during normal office hours and may request a copy of the details of any licence.